hashicorp/terraform-website/content/source/docs/cloud/workspaces/managing-variables.html.md

 !> **Warning:** Variable descriptions are not encrypted, so do not include any sensitive information.

-Optional variable descriptions help distinguish between similarly named variables.
+Variable descriptions are optional, and help distinguish between similarly named variables.
 They are only shown on the **Variables** page and are completely independent from any variable descriptions declared in Terraform CLI.